Yingjie-Xiong/xyj/README.md

-the file is a learning note of pandas it mainly came from a blog from csdn it also contains other blogs from csdn it can be download and run directly
+The file is a learning note of pandas、matplotlib and numpy.
+It came from blogs from csdn.
+It can be download and run directly.